 Just as planet-friendly as vintage jewellery is renting your gems, with the added bonus that you can borrow pieces you’d never even dream of buying.
 For example – a tiara.
-Having first been invited to supply jewellery to the Royal Family in the latter years of Queen Victoria’s reign, Bentley & Skinner has a Royal Warrant of Appointment as Jewellers and Silversmiths to Her Majesty the Queen and H.R.H. the Prince of Wales.
+Having first been invited to supply jewellery to the Royal Family in the latter years of Queen Victoria’s reign, Bentley & Skinner has a Royal Warrant of Appointment as Jewellers and Silversmiths to His Majesty the King.

-Its tiara selection is impressive – we love this late Victorian pearl and diamond tiara, set with dozens of pearls and hundreds of diamonds.
-Like most from that time period, it even converts into a necklace when taken off the frame.
+Its tiara selection is impressive – we love this mid-20th-century tiara set with hundreds of shimmering diamonds.
+Set in platinum and yellow gold, its swirling floral pattern is more than fit for a princess.
 Bentley & Skinner's earrings are also exquisite; you can opt for a pair that will look as fantastic on the day itself as they will in the photos you’ll cherish forever.